ywarnier/git/README.md

 # Git

-Simple PHP wrapper for Git.
+Simple PHP wrapper for Git, forked from sebastianbergmann/git which is no longer maintained.

 ## Installation